-There are four different men named Philip mentioned in the Bible:
+There are four different characters named Philip mentioned in the Bible:

-1-The Philip mentioned in Matthew 14:3.
-This was Herod Antipas’ half-brother, a son of Herod the Great and Mariamne (II)— not Herod Philip the Tetrarch (v.
-1), a son of Herod the Great and Cleopatra.
+This was Herod Antipas’ half-brother, a son of Herod the Great and Mariamne (II)— not Herod Philip the Tetrarch, a son of Herod the Great and Cleopatra.
 Salome was the daughter of this Herod and Herodias.
 He had been disinherited by his father Herod the Great and lived a private life, first in Jerusalem and later in Rome.

-4-Philip the evangelist.
-He was one of the original seven deacons (Acts 6:5).
+Philip the Evangelist was one of the original seven deacons (Acts 6:5).
 Bible students assume that this Philip was one of the seventy-two men whom Jesus sent out in Luke 10:1.
 His work was described as that of the “evangelist” (Acts 8:5–13, 26–40).
 Philip’s labors as an evangelist took him far beyond the limits of Caesarea, where he was last seen (Acts 8:40).
 Paul and Luke came from Caesarea and visited with him and stayed at his house (Acts 21:8).
-The gift of prophecy was also given to Philip’s family members for he had four unmarried daughters at that time, all of whom had the gift of prophecy (Acts 13:1; cf. 1 Cor.
-14:1, 3, 4).
+The gift of prophecy was also given to Philip’s family members for he had four unmarried daughters at that time, all of whom had the gift of prophecy (Acts 13:1; 1 Corinthians 14:1, 3, 4).

 Check out our Bible Answers page for more information on a variety of topics.